Words Worth: Release history

 The original video game was made by ELF Corporation in 1993.
-The game was remade for Windows 95 in 1999, with some changed character designs, full-voice added to the supporting characters, 3D polygon graphics, and an opening animation sequence.
+The game was remade for Windows 95 in 1999, with changed character designs, different gameplay, full-voice added to the supporting characters, 3D polygon graphics, and an opening animation sequence.
 That same year, the anime adaptation was also released.
-The series was originally released in English by NuTech Digital in 1999.
-However, the license was lost due to NuTech being sued for failure to pay royalties.
-According to AnimeNation, that license was awarded in 2007 to Media Blasters, which will release the series under Kitty Media.
+The series was originally released in English by NuTech Digital in 1999, but the license was lost due to NuTech being sued for failure to pay royalties.
+According to AnimeNation, that license was awarded in 2007 to Media Blasters, which released the series under Kitty Media.

 The Canada Border Services Agency ruled in 2007 that Words Worth is obscene under subsection 163(8) of the Criminal Code and is prohibited from being brought into the country.

 In 2003, Words Worth was released in German by Trimax as Am Ende des Lichtes (At the End of the Light).
 Trimax also released Words Worth Gaiden in 2009 as Die Kriegerinnen des Lichts (The She-Warriors of Light).